henryaddison/cpmgem-paper-evaluation/README.md

 ## Usage

-The notebooks can be run with Jupyter: `jupyter lab`
+The notebooks can be run with Jupyter: `pixi run jupyter lab`